ruby-openid/rots/README.md

 ROTS is a minimal implementation of an OpenID server, developed on top of the Rack middleware, this server provides an easy to use interface to make testing OpenID consumers really easy.

+## Installation

+Install the gem and add to the application's Gemfile by executing:

+    $ bundle add rots

+If bundler is not being used to manage dependencies, install the gem by executing:

+    $ gem install rots

 ## No more mocks

 Have you always wanted to test the authentication of an OpenID consumer implementation, but find your self